Cona Elder Law

 Shares

 While most of us have visions of aging in place, this isn’t feasible for everyone.
-In fact, illness, help with daily activities and a confluence of other factors mean you may need to discuss assisted living with your parents.
-If mishandled, this can be one of the most difficult conversations you’ll ever have with your […]
+In fact, illness, help with daily activities and a confluence of other factors mean you […]

 Continue reading